Fikret Hajiyev

-Fikret Hajiyev (Fikrət Hacıyev) (May 19, 1964, Qızılhacılı, Goranboy District – May 5, 1992, Goranboy District, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the Karabakh war.
+Fikret Hajiyev (Fikrət Hacıyev) (May 19, 1964, Qızılhacılı, Goranboy District – May 5, 1992, Goranboy District, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.

 Biography

-He was born on May 19, 1964, in the village of Qızılhacılı in the Goranboy District.
+Fikret Hajiyev was born on May 19, 1964, in the village of Qızılhacılı in the Goranboy District.
 In 1978, he graduated from the eighth grade and got an electrical specialty at Ganja Technical School.
 He was born on May 19, 1964, in the village of Qızılhacılıin the Goranboy District.
 In 1978, he graduated from the eighth grade and got an electrical specialty at Ganja Technical School.
 In 1982 he was called up for military service by the Military Commissariat of the Goranboy region.
 He completed his education at Baku Cooperative Technical School.

 Military activities

 At the end of 1991, he went to the frontline as a volunteer.
 He participated in the defense battalion of Shafaq, Zeyve, Karachinar and other settlements of Goranboy District.
 Fikret Hajiyev died in battles around Goranboy District on May 5, 1992.